parrt/msan501-old/projects/hashtable.md

 Your first task is to perform a brain-dead linear search, which looks at each file in turn to see if it contains all of the search terms.
 If it does, that filename is included in the set (not list) of matching documents.
 The complexity is *O(n)* for *n* total words in all files.

-Given a list of fully-qualified filenames containing the search terms, the main program in [search.py](https://github.com/parrt/msan501-starterkit/blob/master/hashtable/search.py) uses function `results()` to get a string containing HTML, which it writes to file `/tmp/results.html`.
+Given a list of fully-qualified filenames containing the search terms, the main program in [search.py](https://github.com/parrt/msan501-starterkit/blob/master/hashtable/search.py) uses function `results()` to get a string containing HTML, which search.py writes to file `/tmp/results.html`.
 It then requests, via `webbrowser.open_new_tab()`, that your default browser open that page.

 ### HTML output

-You can create whatever fancy HTML you want, but here is the basic form you should follow:
+You can create whatever fancy HTML you want to show search results, but here is the basic form you should follow:

 ```
 <html>